-Many students are highly motivated by group instruction.
+Many young students are highly motivated by group instruction.
 Group classes consist of similar ages and levels of abilities, and students enjoy the social interaction it provides.
 After two to three semesters of group classes, students are encouraged to progress to individual lessons.

 - Group classes consist of 4 or more students